black-hole-group/gpumonty/test/README.md

 - N_superph_recorded

 # Quick start
-To run the tester:
+To test the repo's code:

     ./tester.py

-To run the reference extractor:

-    ./extract_reference.py

-The extractor updates tester's references.
-It will run grmonty with the desired parameters (see Settings for instructions on how to change these parameters), and overwrite `references.py` with the outputs extracted from these new executions.
+To extract output from the repo's code, in order to use as refererence for future tests:

+    ./tester.py --extract

 # Settings
-`tester.py` and `extract_references.py` are quite configurable.
-To adjust their parameters, all you have to do is to modify the global constants at the top of each program's code.
+`tester.py` is quite configurable.
+To adjust it's parameters, all you have to do is to modify the global constants at the top of the program's code.
+Each setting is well documented at their definitions.

 The reference code output (used by `tester.py` to validate the testing code) is stored in `references.py`.
-This file can be changed manually (to add new references or change current ones), but its easier to update it with the `extract_reference.py` (see Quick Start on how to use it).
+This file can be changed manually (to add new references or change current ones), but its easier to update it with the `./tester.py --extract`.

 # TODO

+- [ ] Make cli options for global settings
-- [ ] Make options at command line (settings and option to save the multiple executations' stderrs and/or spectrum)
+- [ ] Make a setting to save the multiple executations' stderrs and/or spectrum (for debugging)
 - [X] Make temporary dir to compile and run
 - [X] Fix spectrum difference plot (plotted upon test failure)
 - [X] Check when tester.py and extract_reference.py are called inside ./test and make them still work.